 What we need to address is what we might call ‘ethical truth’.
 This is more about what we people care about, what our values are and what is the ‘worth’ of these values to us.

-There is no ultimate Truth here so we need to take that into account, allow people the room to have their own interpretations, show tolerance and focus on the shared values within our societies and there are plenty of them so that should be achievable.
+There is no ultimate Truth here so we need to take that into account, allow people the room to have their own beliefs and interpretations, show tolerance and focus on the shared values within our societies and there are plenty of them so that should be achievable.

 A dangerous situation is when uncontrolled emotional truth is led loose to undermine society.
 This happens when there is a severe breakdown in leadership.
 As truth is our default situation with good leadership this can be harnessed to build harmonious societies.
 For good functioning societies we do need both people pressures from the bottom up and the leadership from the top.